Conductor Marek Janowski

 the relationship of the tone poems to the operas?

 for a moment] It’s dangerous to say, but I really think all the world’s

-successes of Don Juan

-were only preparation.
+successes of Don Juan and Till Eulenspiegel were only preparation.

 Opera was his job, you know.
 The best parts of the tone poems were

 very talented preparation to what’s coming with the operas.

 Ring coming along?

-MJ: Walküre was done in Dresden
+MJ: Walküre was done in Dresden just

 before I came here, and Rheingold

 has been released here.
 Walküre

 is going to be released some month early autumn next year or so.
 We